BruceSteers/gambas3-compile-and-install/ReadMe.md

 Whilst trying to get the Gambas wiki pages for Debian and Raspbian up to date I asked on the developers mailing list for some "expert" advice.
-I was told by the main Gambas developer Benoît Minisini of a file that exists in the GitLab repository called ".gitlab-ci.yml" that is used when a "ppa" type install would happen.
+I was told by the main Gambas developer Benoît Minisini of a file that exists in the GitLab repository called ".gitlab-ci.yml" that is used by GitLab itself to compile Gambas for distibution.
 This file contains up to date lists of package requirements for various systems.

 With this new knowledge I have made a shell script that does the following...